jaiabhayk/node-couchdb/README.md

-This is a fork felixge/node-couchdb
+This is a fork of [felixge/node-couchdb](https://github.com/felixge/node-couchdb)

 This fork add the following changes :